 If you are reasonably fit and take it easy, then you should get to the top within half an hour.
 There are several “pinch yourself” moments on the way up while you stop at the rest points to look out at the incredible scenery.
 It definitely fuels your energy to keep going!

 Meander onto “The Lost City”, a series of sandstone domes that look like stacked pancakes with golden syrup!
-There are moments where you will feel like you are walking on the planet Mars!
+There are moments when you will feel like you are walking on the planet Mars!

 Don’t miss the side tracks, “Cotterill’s Bridge and Lookout” and “The Garden of Eden”.
 Until you rise back up to the rim again climbing an incredible wooden staircase before continuing your way around the mouth of the canyon and back down to the carpark.